Updated February 2026

-This sheet is useful if your doctor has recommended injections of methotrexate either for better efficacy or to reduce side-effects.
+This sheet is useful if your doctor has recommended injections of methotrexate to improve it's effectiveness or minimise side-effects.
 It gives information about how you, or a friend or family member, can safely inject methotrexate, the steps to follow and the equipment you will need.
-For general information on methotrexate, refer to the “Methotrexate” patient information.
+For general information on methotrexate, refer to the “Methotrexate” patient information sheet.

 The ARA have also developed a patient guide: Safe Disposal of Sharps - Information Leaflet.
 This patient leaflet outlines how to safely dispose of your methotrexate injection as well as highlighting links and locations where you can dispose of your sharps appropriately.